synaps-io/synaps-go/README.md

 - **Go Programming Language**: requires Go 1.19 or higher.

 - **Synaps API Key**: To use the SDK, you need to have your Synaps API key.
-Theses can be found on the manager app in the developer section of your app [https://manager-kyc.synaps.io](https://manager-kyc.synaps.io)
+Theses can be found on the [manager app](https://manager-kyc.synaps.io) in the developer section of your app

 - **Synaps base url**: The synaps endpoint

 ## Usage

 The SDK allows initiating sessions, tracking user KYC progress, retrieving verification results, and event handling using webhooks.
 This section provides an overview of the basic steps to integrate the SDK into your project and begin utilizing its features.

+> You can check the full example in the [exemples/individual/main.go](https://github.com/synaps-hub/synaps/blob/main/exemples/individual/main.go) file within the repository.

 ### Imports